radlee/CapeTownGreen/instructions/move_the_taxi.md

 The taxi should move forward when the right arrow is pressed.
 The taxi's position is determined by a class attached to it.
 There are nine classes: `.slot-one-of-nine` to `.slot-nine-of-nine`.
 Attach the next class to the taxi element as the forward key is pressed.

 Here's the algorithm will use to move the taxi forward.
-We will go through is step by step.
+We will go through it step by step.

 The algorithm: